pboivin/filament-peek/docs/builder-previews.md

 }
 ```

 Using a single field should work without any other modifications.
-To use multiple fields in the sidebar, consider using a `Group` component with a custom state path:
+To support multiple fields in the sidebar, consider using a `Group` component with a custom state path:

 ```php
 public static function getBuilderEditorSchema(string $builderName): Component|array